 - Each party must have an advisor at the live hearing.
-If a party does not have an advisor, JWU will provide an advisor for the live hearing. - Community Standards and Conduct (for students) or Human Resources (for employees) will communicate with the advisor regarding the live hearing and provide the advisor with a copy of the investigative report and evidence in electronic form or hard copy.
+If a party does not have an advisor, JWU will provide an advisor for the live hearing. - The Title IX coordinator (for students) or Human Resources (for employees) will communicate with the advisor regarding the live hearing and provide the advisor with a copy of the investigative report and evidence in electronic form or hard copy.